-With great patience (how he has grown!)
-Peter began his defense, rehearsing the controversial events step by step.
-The six Jewish brothers who had witnessed the Caesarean episode were standing nearby (v.
+With great patience (how he has grown!), Peter began his defense by rehearsing the controversial events step by step.
+The six Jewish brothers that had witnessed the Caesarean episode were standing nearby (v.
 12), giving assent to the apostle’s testimony.
-Peter concluded by confidently affirming that this reception was of God, and he had no intention of withstanding his Maker!
+Peter concluded by confidently affirming that this reception was of God.
+He had no intention of withstanding his Maker!

 The Pentecostal people contend that this case serves as a precedent for Christians today in receiving a special gift of the Holy Spirit with the ability to speak in tongues.
 With no attention at all to the distinctive nature of the ancient context, they generalize a modern application.
 That simply cannot be done.

-First, as noted already, the divine activities at Joppa and Caesarea were unique to that first-century situation regarding the merging of Jews and Gentiles into the body of Christ (cf. Ephesians 2:11ff), and that has not a thing on
+First, as noted already, the divine activities at Joppa and Caesarea were unique to that first-century situation regarding the merging of Jews and Gentiles into the body of Christ (cf. Eph.
+2:11ff).
+Those events have not a thing on

 earth to do with any analogous circumstance in the modern world.

 In the second place, Cornelius and his associates received the baptism (overwhelming) measure of the Holy Spirit before they became Christians (as the name was subsequently applied [Acts 11:26]).